Lam Siu-por: Personal life

 With Carrie Lam, Lam Siu-por has two sons, Jit-Si Jeremy and Yeuk-Hay Joshua, both of whom studied in Great Britain.

 He and his two adult sons hold Hong Kong and British nationality, allowing Carrie Lam the ability to move to the UK alongside her family.

 Political views

-In a closed-door meeting during the 2019–20 Hong Kong protests, Carrie Lam said that Lam Siu-por had told her she would be "condemned by history".
+In a closed-door meeting during the 2019–20 Hong Kong protests, Carrie Lam said that Lam had told her she would be "condemned by history".

 During the ceremony of the 20th anniversary of the handover of Macau in 2019, Lam was spotted not clapping and not singing during a group sing-along of the patriotic song "Ode to the Motherland" led by Chinese President and General Secretary of the Communist Party Xi Jinping.
 This was seen by some as a silent act of support for Hong Kong's pro democracy movement.
 An editorial compared Lam's behavior to August Landmesser's refusal to perform the Nazi salute with fellow workers during the reign of Nazi Germany.

 Research

-According to the mathematics review database zbMATH Open, Lam has only one publication so far, published when he was doing his PhD.
+According to the mathematics review database zbMATH Open, Lam has only one publication so far, published when he was completing his PhD.